 - 5. Reconnect the power adapter to your cable or DSL broadband modem and wait for two minutes. - 6.
 Connect the supplied power adapter into the power port on the back of the router and then plug it into a power outlet or surge protector.
-The power LED is lit.
+Press the power button and verify that the power LED is lit.
 Allow 1 minute for the router to boot up.

 7. If you are connecting to a Broadband service that uses a dynamic connection (not PPPoE), you may be online already.
 Try opening a web browser and enter a web site.
 If a solid light indicates connection on the Internet port and the router can connect to the Internet.
+If the LED is orange, the connection is good but the router cannot connect to the Internet.